Return to the Blue Lagoon: Plot

-After making up for their fight, Richard and Lilli discover natural love and passion, which deepens their emotional bond.
+After making up for their fight, Richard and Lilli discover natural love and passion, which deepen their emotional bond.
 They fall in love and exchange formal wedding vows and rings in the middle of the jungle.
-They consummate their new-found feelings for each other for the next months.
+They consummate their new-found feelings for each other for the next few months.

 Soon after, a ship arrives at the island, carrying unruly sailors, a proud captain, and his spoiled daughter, Sylvia Hilliard.
 The party is welcomed by the young couple, who ask to be taken back to civilization.
 Sylvia tries to seduce Richard, but as tempted as he is by her, he realizes that Lilli is his heart and soul, upsetting Sylvia.
 Richard angrily leaves Sylvia behind in the middle of the fishpond, in plain view of the landing party.

 Meanwhile, Quinlan, a sailor, ogles Lilli in her bath and drags her back to the house.
 He tries to rape her and steal her pearl before Richard comes to her rescue.
 Quinlan opens fire on Richard, who flees.
 Richard lures Quinlan to his death in the jaws of the shark in the tidal reef area.

 Upon returning, he apologizes to Lilli for hurting her, and she reveals that she is pregnant.
 She tells him that if he wants to leave, then she will not stop him, but that she wants to raise their child away from civilization and away from guns.
 They decide to stay and raise their child on the island, as they feel their blissful life would not compare to civilization.
-The ship departs and the two young lovers stay on the island and have their baby, a girl.
+The ship departs, and the two young lovers stay on the island and have their baby, a girl.

 Cast

 Background and production

-A sequel to the 1980 film version of The Blue Lagoon was in the works since at least 1979; however, a battle over the rights to the novel between Columbia Pictures and the estate of Henry De Vere Stacpoole, who controlled the rights to the novel outside the United States, delayed the development of a sequel.
-Because of this, the project remained in limbo until December 1989, when Randal Kleiser told the Long Beach Press-Telegram that the screenplay was nearing completion, and photography would begin in 1990.
+A sequel to the 1980 film version of The Blue Lagoon has been in the works since at least 1982; however, a battle over the rights to the novel between Columbia Pictures and the estate of Henry De Vere Stacpoole, who controlled the rights to the novel outside the United States, delayed the development of a sequel.
+Because of this, the project remained in limbo until December 1989, when Randal Kleiser told the Long Beach Press-Telegram that the screenplay was nearing completion and photography would begin in 1990.
 However, Kleiser would be unavailable to direct, as he would be in Alaska filming White Fang but intended to act as executive producer in association with Frank Price.
 The film was shot on location in Australia and Taveuni, Fiji.